The Killers (1964 film): Production

 The Killers was intended to be one of the early made-for-TV movies as part of a Project 120 series of films that did not reach the airwaves.
-It was filmed under the title Johnny North, but NBC cited it too violent for broadcast; Universal released the film theatrically instead.
+It was filmed under the title Johnny North, but NBC regarded it as too violent for broadcast; Universal released the film theatrically instead.

-Steve McQueen and George Peppard were considered for the role that eventually went to Cassavetes.
-After Cassavetes was signed to play the race car driver, director Don Siegel found out the actor could barely drive.
+Steve McQueen and George Peppard were considered for the role of Johnny North that eventually went to John Cassavetes.
+After Cassavetes was signed to play the race car driver Johnny, director Don Siegel found out the actor could barely drive.

-Siegel originally was hired as director of the 1946 version, but had been fired.

-The Killers was Reagan's last acting role in motion pictures before entering politics and the only villainous role in his career.
-According to Kirk Douglas's autobiography The Ragman's Son, Reagan regretted doing the movie, particularly because of a scene in which he slaps Dickinson.
+Siegel was considered to direct the 1946 version but was passed over for the film.
+The Killers was Ronald Reagan's last acting role in motion pictures before entering politics and the only villainous role in his career.
+Reportedly, Reagan later stated his regret in doing the movie.

 The main title and closing music, originally composed by Henry Mancini for the Orson Welles film Touch of Evil (1958), was drawn from the Universal Pictures music library and re-edited for use in this film.
 The song "Too Little Time", composed by Mancini with lyrics by Don Raye as the love theme for The Glenn Miller Story, was sung by Nancy Wilson.

+A special role in the film is dedicated to a Shelby Cobra CSX2005.
+One of the earliest of the iconic American sportscars built by Carroll Shelby, it has one of the longest screentimes of any Hollywood movie.
+The car was later used in the School of Performance Driving and was driven by many Hollywood celebrities, and is today known as the "Trainer Cobra".

 Reception

+Film critic J. Hoberman writing in The New York Times regarded Siegel's The Killers as a "more vivid, streamlined and callous” adaption of the Hemingway short story than director Robert Siodmak's 1946 version.
+Hoberman wrote:

 The Killers holds a rating of 80% on review aggregator Rotten Tomatoes based on 25 reviews with a 7.2/10 average.
 The consensus reads: "Though it can't best Robert Siodmak's classic 1946 version, Don Siegel's take on the Ernest Hemingway story stakes out its own violent territory, and offers a terrifically tough turn from Lee Marvin."

+Theme

+Film critic Judith M. Kass explains the ironic significance of the opening setting for The Killers—a school for the blind:

+Kass, commenting on the mass liquidation that marks the film's climax writes: "In every case, sticking together or relying on one another might have changed the outcome for each."

 Awards

-Marvin received the 1965 BAFTA Award for Best Actor for this role as well as for his role in Cat Ballou.
+Marvin received the 1965 BAFTA Award for Best Actor for this role as well as for his role in Cat Ballou at the 19th British Academy Film Awards.